GeneralUserModels/pack/README.md

 2. If a new event occurs within `gap_threshold` seconds of the previous event in that category, it is considered part of the current burst.
 If the category buffer reaches `total_threshold` events, it is split: the first half is sent to aggregation and the remainder stays buffered.
 Otherwise the event is appended.
 3. If the new event is outside `gap_threshold`, the existing burst is closed (aggregated) and the new event starts a fresh burst.
 4. A background worker runs every second to close bursts whose most recent event is older than `gap_threshold`, ensuring no events are lost when screenshots roll out of the cyclic buffer.
+5. If the monitor of the cursor position changed compared to the last event, a new burst is started automatically.

 Aggregation flow (high level):